Paulddncn/pauls-task-manager/README.md

 # pauls-task-manager

-A CLI task manager application
+This is a CLI task manager application.